-Despite the wealth of publicly available redshift codes such as HYPERZ (Bolzonella et al., 2000), BPZ (Benítez, 2000), ANNz (Collister & Lahav, 2004), ZEBRA (Feldmann et al., 2006), LePhare (Arnouts et al., 2002; Ilbert et al., 2006), EAZY (Brammer et al., 2008) to just name the more common ones we decided to create yet another one, which we called GAZELLE.
-The difference to the other codes are the used template set on the one side and an additional SED fitting functionality on the other hand.
+The reason for creating a new code instead of relying on one of the public codes, such as HY-PERZ (Bolzonella et al., 2000), BPZ (Benítez, 2000), ANNz (Collister & Lahav, 2004), ZEBRA (Feldmann et al., 2006), LePhare (Arnouts et al., 2002; Ilbert et al., 2006), EAZY (Brammer et al., 2008) to just name the more common ones, are the following:

-The template set we use is based on GALEV models.
-They contain a full suite of emission lines that are calibrated to closely match observed line-ratios and hence allow for an accurate modelling of actively star forming galaxies, in particular of low-mass and hence low-metallicity systems.
-In addition to this line emission we also include continuum emission, that contribute significantly to the near-infrared luminosity of young stellar populations, but also affect the UV and blue spectral range in that they alter the strength of the Balmer break, and consequently impact on the stellar population ages inferred from the strength of this break.
+1) The template set we use is based on GALEV models.
+They contain a full suite of emission lines that are calibrated to closely match observed line-ratios as a function of metallicity and hence allow for an accurate modelling of actively star forming galaxies, in particular of low-mass and hence low-metallicity systems.
+In addition to this line emission we also include continuum emission, which contributes significantly to the near-infrared luminosity of young stellar populations, but also affect the UV and blue spectral range in that they alter the strength of the Balmer break, and consequently impact on the stellar population ages inferred from the strength of this break.

-Our template set furthermore contains the full spectral and chemical evolution of galaxies from the onset of star formation in the early universe until the present day.
+2) Our template set furthermore contains the full spectral and chemical evolution of galaxies from the onset of star formation in the early universe until the present day.
 This naturally accounts for all observed stages of galaxy evolution, from the undisturbed evolution of isolated galaxies to starbursts and in particular the post-starburst phenomena in galaxies undergoing interactions with one or more nearby companions.
-On top of that, isolated galaxies are modeled chemically consistently, i.e. fully accounting for the increasing initial abundances of subsequently formed stellar populations.
+On top of that, isolated galaxies are modelled chemically consistently, i.e. fully accounting for the increasing initial abundances of successively formed stellar generations.

-To make best use of the wealth of information contained within these models, GAZELLE not only derives a photometric redshift for each galaxies, but rather physical properties such as masses, star formation rates, galaxy types, stellar population ages, etc. It therefore combines the functionality of a photo-z code with that of a fully eqipped SED fitting code in a self-consistent way, using identical templates and hence fully accounting for all involved and often mutually dependent uncertainties.
+3) To make best use of the wealth of information contained within these models, GAZELLE not only derives a photometric redshift for each galaxy, but also a wealth of physical properties such as masses, star formation rates, galaxy types, stellar population ages, etc. It therefore combines the functionality of a photo-z code with that of a fully equipped SED fitting code in a self-consistent way, using identical templates and hence fully accounting for all involved and often mutually dependent uncertainties.